| In the midst of some of the aural horrors that roar out of the radios

 very, very few others, the level of artistic consistency is remarkably

+high.
 Some people have the giftto tell a story and make it memorable.
 Never

 mind the words, they're dull when mouthed by someone else; never mind